outdreamer/build-a-cure-1/docs/problem_solving_matching.md

     - potential: which paths leave the most options open
     - energy: which paths give output that feed into the next node's input
     - momentum: which paths align most with system incentives (inherent rules of system at rest)

+    - cross-interface functions:
-    - interface math functions: whether a type evolved from an intent (type-intent link) or evolved accidentally due to excess energy in a system (type-random link)
+      whether a type evolved from an intent (type-intent link) or evolved accidentally due to excess energy in a system (type-random link)

 #### V. Solve problem with Conceptual Query